DramatherapyBay/minimal/about-page.md

 - Gardening
 - Learning British Sign Language

-**Fun fact:** I'm trilingual and fluent in English, Cantonese, and Mandarin, allowing me to serve diverse communities effectively.
+**Fun fact:** Lily is trilingual and fluent in English, Cantonese, and Mandarin, allowing me to serve diverse communities effectively.
+*"Lily's passion lies in making a positive impact on people's lives, using creativity and expertise to help them grow and heal."*
 ---

-*"My passion lies in making a positive impact on people's lives, using creativity and expertise to help them grow and heal."*

-_yay_

 [back](./)